fourjuaneight/fourjuaneight/content/articles/bookmarking-the-web-making-your-own-solution-with-hugo.md

 Each object is inside an array called `records`.
 Using a JSON file with easily recognizable and accessible objects means the data can be updated in various ways; for example, the Shortcut used to save to Pinboard on [Part 1](/articles/bookmarking-the-web#web-bookmarks).

-The code for this site is open sourced and you can view the whole data file {{< link href="https://github.com/fourjuaneight/clever-laziness/blob/master/data/bookmarks.json" content="here" >}}.
+The code for this site is open sourced and you can view the {{< link href="https://github.com/fourjuaneight/clever-laziness/blob/master/data/bookmarks.json" content="whole data file" >}}.

 ### Front-End
 Hugo has a nice {{< link href="https://gohugo.io/functions/range/" content="range function" >}} that we can use to iterate over each object and place the value where we need them.
 Values can be called like so: